JoshuaTGWibowo/3D-Slicing/README.md

 Optional arguments:

-- `--voxel-size`: specify a custom voxel size (defaults to the pitch).
+- `--voxel-size`: legacy argument retained for compatibility; geometric slicing no longer uses an intermediate voxel grid.
 - `--params`: path to a JSON file overriding the default material and geometry parameters.